What is STOP Ransomware

 How STOP Ransomware infected your PC

-STOP Ransomware virus is propagated via spam attack with malicious e-mail attachments and by manual PC hacking.
+It uses rdpclip.exe to replace a legal Windows file and to launch an attack on a computer network.
+After encrypting the files, the encrypter is deleted using the delself.bat command file.
+STOP Ransomware virus is propagated via spam attack with malicious e-mail attachments and using manual PC hacking.
 Can be distributed by hacking through an unprotected RDP configuration, fraudulent downloads, exploits, web injections, fake updates, repackaged and infected installers.
 Virus assigns certain ID with the victims, that is used to name those files and supposedly to send decryption key.
-In order to prevent infection with this type of threats in future we recommend you to use SpyHunter and BitDefender Anti-Ransomware.
+Great tools to protect against STOP Ransomware are: Emsisoft Anti-Malware and Malwarebytes Anti-Malware.

 Download STOP Ransomware Removal Tool

 To remove STOP Ransomware completely, we recommend you to use WiperSoft AntiSpyware from WiperSoft.
-It detects and removes all files, folders and registry keys of STOP Ransomware.
+It detects and removes all files, folders and registry keys of STOP Ransomware and prevents future infections by similar viruses.

 How to remove STOP Ransomware manually